Documentation Index

 In Agent Prompts

-When editing an agent prompt in telli Studio, expand the Variables panel at the bottom of the editor.
-It shows three categories of variables you can insert into your prompt:| Category | Description |
+When editing an agent prompt in the Agent Builder, expand the Variables panel at the bottom of the editor.
+It shows three categories of variables you can insert into your prompt:

 | Custom variables | Variables you define yourself — useful for values you want to set per agent |